Graptolite: Preservation

 Graptolites are common fossils and have a worldwide distribution.
 They are most commonly found in shales and mudrocks where sea-bed fossils are rare, this type of rock having formed from sediment deposited in relatively deep water that had poor bottom circulation, was deficient in oxygen, and had no scavengers.
 The dead planktic graptolites, having sunk to the sea floor, would eventually become entombed in the sediment and were thus well preserved.

 These colonial animals are also found in limestones and cherts, but generally these rocks were deposited in conditions which were more favorable for bottom-dwelling life, including scavengers, and undoubtedly most graptolite remains deposited here were generally eaten by other animals.

 Fossils are often found flattened along the bedding plane of the rocks in which they occur, though may be found in three dimensions when they are infilled by iron pyrite or some other minerals.
 They vary in shape, but are most commonly dendritic or branching (such as Dictyonema), sawblade-like, or "tuning fork"-shaped (such as Didymograptus murchisoni).
 Their remains may be mistaken for fossil plants by the casual observer, as it has been the case for the first graptolite descriptions.

 Graptolites are normally preserved as a black carbon film on the rock's surface or as light grey clay films in tectonically distorted rocks.
 The fossil can also appear stretched or distorted.
 This is due to the strata that the graptolite is within, being folded and compacted.
 They may be sometimes difficult to see, but by slanting the specimen to the light they reveal themselves as a shiny marking.
 Pyritized graptolite fossils are also found.

 A well-known locality for graptolite fossils in Britain is Abereiddy Bay, Dyfed, Wales, where they occur in rocks from the Ordovician Period.
 Sites in the Southern Uplands of Scotland, the Lake District and Welsh Borders also yield rich and well-preserved graptolite faunas.
 A famous graptolite location in Scotland is Dob's Linn with species from the boundary Ordovician-Silurian.
-However, since the group had a wide distribution, they are also abundantly found in several localities in the United States, Canada, Australia, Germany, China, among others.
+Since the group had a wide distribution, fossils are also abundant in several parts of the United States, Canada, Australia, Germany and China, among others.